Breath

 Riding bicycles with my eight-year-old best friend.

-Snaking through sidewalks of the university in our town.
+Snaking through sidewalks of the university in our

 It’s a race.
 She wins.